Raiyuuni/autopickfiller/README.md

 ## Installation
 Download both .inx and .py files and move them to Inkscape's user extensions directory.

-In Inkscape 1.3, it can be located at: `Edit > Preferences > System: User extensions`.
+In Inkscape 1.3, it can be located at: `Edit > Preferences > System: User extensions`

 Restart Inkscape to make the new extension available.